cirruslabs-io/suits/requestingblood.md

 ## Step 2: Click on Blood Requisition Form

-Once You enter into the Blood Requisition From , You can able to Fill all the mandatory fields The mandatory Fields include ,
+Once You enter into the Blood Requisition From, You can be able to fill all the mandatory fields The mandatory fields include,

 1. State: Select respective state